StackVista/stackstate-docs/setup/agent/docker.md

 Get topology and telemetry information while running the agent as a docker container.

-## Functionality

-The StackState Agent V2 provides the following functionality:
+When installed and running, StackState Agent V2 will synchronize the following data with StackState from the host it is running on:

-- Reporting hosts, processes, and containers
+- Hosts, processes, and containers
-- Reporting all network connections between processes/containers/services including network traffic telemetry
+- Network connections between processes, containers and services including network traffic telemetry
 - Telemetry for hosts, processes, and containers
 - Trace agent support